line-o/dicey/README.md

 - _generator:_ the random number generator in use

-As with `dicey:pick` earlier `dicey:random-from` can also handle arrays and sequences.
+As with `dicey:draw` earlier `dicey:pick` can also handle arrays and sequences.

 ```xquery
 let $stuff-to-pick-from :=